CALIFORNIA SUPPLY CHAIN TRANSPARENCY STATEMENT

 Material Substance Restrictions and Regulations.
 Supplier must identify the chemicals and other materials posing a hazard if released to the environment and manage to ensure their safe handling, movement, storage, use, recycling or reuse and disposal.
 Suppliers shall comply with the most up-to-date version of GoPro Environmental Requirements (970-01019-000) and with any applicable laws and regulations prohibiting or restricting the use or handling of specific hazardous substances.
 Suppliers shall comply with applicable laws and regulations regarding prohibition or restriction of specific substances and hazardous substances including labeling for recycling and disposal.

 Conflict Minerals.
-GoPro is committed to avoiding the use of minerals that have fueled conflict in the Democratic Republic of the Congo or an adjoining country.
-We expect suppliers to support our effort to identify the origin of designated minerals used in our products.
+GoPro is committed to avoiding the use of conflict minerals sourced from the Democratic Republic of the Congo or an adjoining country.
+We require and expect suppliers to support our efforts to identify the origin of designated minerals used in our products.

 Air Management.
 Supplier shall characterize, manage, monitor, control and treat air emissions of volatile organic chemicals, aerosols, corrosives, particulates, ozone depleting chemicals, and combustion by-products generated from operations, as required by applicable laws and regulations prior to discharge.